smarticoai/public-api/docs/api/interfaces/GamePickRoundRequestParams.md

 > **saw\_template\_id**: `number`

-ID of the MatchX or Quiz game template
+ID of the MatchX or Quiz game template.
+The only field the consumer supplies.

 #### Inherited from